Richaud Pack: Hapoel Afula (2021–2022)

 On August 10, 2021, Pack signed with Hapoel Afula of the Israeli National League.
 He averaged 22.3 points, 3.7 rebounds, 2.7 assists, and 1.3 steals per game.

 Hapoel Migdal HaEmek (2022)

 On February 22, 2022, Pack signed with Hapoel Migdal HaEmek of the Israeli National League.
-He lead the national league in scoring with 24.4 points per game.
+He led the national league in scoring with 24.4 points per game.
 The following season, he signed with Hapoel Beer Sheva/Dimona in the Israeli Winner league.
 He appeared in one game scoring 8 points and 6 rebounds in 10 minutes of play.

 Hapoel Be'er Sheva (2022)

 On September 20, 2022, he signed with Hapoel Be'er Sheva of the Israeli Basketball Premier League.

 Aris Thessaloniki (2022–2023)

-On November 7, 2022, Pack moved to Greek club Aris.
+On November 7, 2022, Pack moved to Greek club Aris, where he appeared in only two league matches due to injury before leaving the team due to financial reasons.
+Pack filed a BAT suit against Aris with FIBA in May 2023.

+Hapoel Kfar Saba (2024-2025)

+Pack recorded a triple-double on November 22, 2024 with 19 points, 12 assist, and 11 rebounds.
+Before his last game with Hapoel Kfar Saba, Pack was leading the league in efficiency and scoring with statistics of 25 points, 6.7 assist, and 6 rebounds per game.
+As of March 25, 2025, Pack was on pace to win the fourth scoring title of his career and his second scoring title in Europe.
+It is also notable, that Pack was drawing nearly 10 fouls per game versus opponents.